This guide to using Montpellier St-Roch explains what to look out for when taking trains from and to this unconventional railway station.

 In particular Repéres (zones) Y and Z are some distance from any protection from the elements.

-Then having gone up a level, you'll then descend to street level, if you want to use the Centre-Ville exit*; the atrium above the station functions as a bridge between the trains and the town
+Then having gone up a level, you'll then descend to street level, if you want to use the Centre-Ville exit*; the main concourse atrium above the station functions as a bridge between the trains and the town

 Though more escalators and elevators are available to take you down to street level.